playframework/playframework/documentation/manual/gettingStarted/PlayConsole.md

 [[images/errorPage.png]]

-To stop the server, type `Crtl+D` key, and you will be returned to the Play console prompt.
+To stop the server, type `Ctrl+D` key, and you will be returned to the Play console prompt.

 ## Compiling